Uncharted 3: Drake's Deception: Plot

 Krak des Chevaliers was the inspiration for the Crusader castle in Syria.

-The location in Yemen is based on the city of Sanaʽa.
+The location in Yemen is based on the city of Sanaa.

-Two years after the events of the previous game, treasure hunters Nathan "Nate" Drake (Nolan North) and Victor "Sully" Sullivan (Richard McGonagle) meet with Talbot (Robin Atkin Downes) in London, who desires to purchase Nate's ring, inherited from Sir Francis Drake.
+Two years after the events of the previous game, treasure hunters Nathan "Nate" Drake (Nolan North) and Victor "Sully" Sullivan (Richard McGonagle) meet with Talbot (Robin Atkin Downes) in London, who is interested in purchasing Nate's ring, inherited from Sir Francis Drake.
 The duo accuses Talbot of using counterfeit banknotes, and a fight ensues.
-They are subdued by Talbot's cohort, Charlie Cutter (Graham McTavish), and Talbot's employer, Katherine Marlowe (Rosalind Ayres), who steals Drake's ring.
+They are subdued by Talbot's cohort, Charlie Cutter (Graham McTavish), and Talbot's employer, Katherine Marlowe (Rosalind Ayres).
 Cutter shoots Nate and Sully.

-A flashback shows that twenty years prior, a teenage Nate (Billy Unger) searches a museum in Cartagena, Colombia for the ring.
+20 years earlier, a teenage Nate (Billy Unger) searches a museum in Cartagena, Colombia for the ring.
 He sees Sully working with Marlowe to retrieve it.
-Nate is chased by Marlowe and her henchmen, but Sully rescues him and takes him on as his protégé.
+Nate is caught by Marlowe and her henchmen, but Sully rescues him and takes him on as his protégé.

-Back in the present, Nate and Sully are unharmed; Cutter is an ally working with them and merely pretended to shoot them fatally.
-With the help of Chloe Frazer (Claudia Black), the group traces Marlowe to an underground library, where it is discovered that the ring was a fake.
+In the present, Nate and Sully are unharmed; Cutter is an ally working with them.
+With the help of Chloe Frazer (Claudia Black), the group traces Marlowe to an underground library.
 They retrieve a map of Francis Drake's voyage to Arabia, having been commissioned by Queen Elizabeth I to find the lost city of Ubar.
 Clues to its location lie in Crusader crypts in a French chateau and a Syrian citadel.
 Nate and Sully locate the chateau and find one half of an amulet, but are ambushed by Talbot and his henchmen, who take the amulet and set the chateau on fire.
-Nate and Sully barely escape.
+Nate and Sully escape.

-Fearing that Talbot would catch Chloe and Cutter, the duo hurry to Syria.
-They meet their allies, learning that Marlowe is the head of the same secret society to which Francis Drake belonged.
-They find the other amulet half, revealing the next clue in Yemen, but Marlowe, Talbot, and their henchmen ambush them again.
+In Syria, Nate and Sully meet Chloe and Cutter, learning that Marlowe is the head of the same secret society to which Francis Drake belonged.
+They find the other amulet half, revealing the next clue in Yemen, but are found by Marlowe, Talbot, and their henchmen.
 As they escape, Cutter breaks his leg, forcing him and Chloe to back out.